Procsiab/uaifai/README.md

 ## ⚠ Set the correct access rights for the token

-**NOTE**: at the moment the "developper API" does not expose the `/authorization` endpoint, which you interact with through the web interface.
+**NOTE**: at the moment the "developper™ API" does not expose the `/authorization` endpoint, which you interact with through the web interface.
 Therefore, the following step is mandatory when running the script for the first time.

-1. Follow the steps fem the previous section and open the "Access management" window
+1. Follow the steps from the previous section and open the "Access management" window

 2. From there, click the "Applications" tab, then locate the "Uai-Fai" application and click the pencil icon at the right of its row
 ![Corner menu](./img/iliadbox_it_token_settings01.png)